CoryLR/user-routine/README.md

 2) Or copy-paste the portable template from [spa-check.template.js](./spa-check.template.js) (works if you paste into the a browser console)

-You can either download this Repo and import the Class:

 # Usage

 SPA Check is served as a function named `spaCheck`.
 Example: